Indoor running tracks: what you need to know

 1. Indoor track running is boring…

-2. You might miss nature and or running outside
+2. You might miss nature and running outside

 3. Shaper turns and more laps

-Outdoor vs. indoor track, which is best for chasing a personal best?
+Outdoor vs. indoor running tracks, which is best for chasing a personal best?

-As you’ve probably guessed, running on an indoor track is generally slower than outdoors.
-This is mainly due to the increased number of turns to reach the same distance as an outdoor track, with these often being sharper.
+As you’ve probably guessed, running indoors is generally slower than outdoors.
+This is mainly due to the increased number of turns to reach the same distance as an outdoor track, with these also being sharper.

 Unless you were to run in very windy and treacherous conditions, chances are running an outdoor track will be much faster and greater suited to chasing that personal best.

 Spectating is one of the better aspects of indoor track running.
 As the track itself is smaller, this often results in the crowd being more immersed in the action.
 This crowd support, especially at a home venue for high-level athletes can work wonders toward finishing in the top three positions.

 Likewise, if paying to support your favourite athletes, you want the best experience possible.
 If this is the case, we’d actually recommend booking to watch an indoor event over an outdoor one!

 As well as this, sometimes music is played through the speaker system of an indoor track.
 This makes for a much more enjoyable experience during the breaks and also the event, giving it a much more lively feel to it.

 Although often overlooked, athletes themselves may also benefit from this music.
 Music is great for calming nerves, especially if the runner themselves is used to running while listening to music.